andymlau/Deuteros/README.md

 Hydrogen deuterium exchange-mass spectrometry (HDX-MS) has emerged as a powerful technique for interrogating the conformational dynamics of proteins and their complexes.
 Currently, analysis of HDX-MS data remains a laborious procedure, mainly due to the lack of streamlined software to process the large datasets.
 We present Deuteros which is a standalone soft-ware designed to be coupled with Waters DynamX HDX data analysis software, allowing the rapid analysis and visualization of data from differential HDX-MS.

-Deuteros is available for any machine capable of running MATLAB, and requires Ghostscript for figure exporting.<br />
+Deuteros is available for any machine capable of running MATLAB, and requires **Ghostscript** for figure exporting.<br />
 Ghostscript for Windows: https://www.ghostscript.com/download/gsdnld.html<br />
-Ghostscript for Mac: with homebrew installed, use 'brew install ghostscript'<br />
+Ghostscript for Mac: with homebrew installed, use `brew install ghostscript` <br />

 # Usage